Synthetixio/synthetix/docs/contracts/index.md

 ## TODO

 * Solidity syntax highlighting.
-* Enhance SafeMath function descriptions.
 * Audit above contracts
-* Add links to repositories for each one.
 * Links to etherscan and addresses.
 * Fix inheritance hierarchy and references.
 * List dapp integrations